Peter Cameron (minister): Conviction for heresy

 "though the views that Dr Cameron is spouting would be acceptable in Scotland, they are not acceptable in Australia.
 We are a different church...an independent Church.
 Colonialism is dead.
 Dr Cameron wants the Presbyterian Church to be like the Church of Scotland...but we make our own decisions and our decision is that we don’t want to be that sort of church.
 We stand under the authority of the Bible."

 The ordination of women was a particularly 'live' issue at the time.
 Seven months after Dr Cameron's arrival, the General Assembly of Australia had decided to reverse a seventeen-year-old policy of ordaining women.
 Cameron's thoughts towards women in the Church has been also attributed to him having a daughter, with him stating in his controversial sermon:

 "it was only recently that the full significance came home to me when I suddenly realised that the effect of the decision to ban the ordination of women is that my daughter cannot become a minister of the Presbyterian Church of Australia.
 I don't mean that she was intending to.
 I mean that up to that point it was only the absurdity of the position that had struck me...after that I began to get angry.
 My daughter...goes to the PLC Croydon.
 It occurs to me that these initials now stand for Presbyterian Ladies Can't."

 Cameron's conviction might have led to deposition (exclusion from the ministry) or excommunication (expulsion from the church).
 However he withdrew his last appeal and resigned from the ministry on 31 July 1994.

-Cameron returned to Scotland in January 1996, and left the Church of Scotland to be ordained in the Scottish Episcopal Church (an historic Church that is in communion with the Church of England within the Anglican Communion).
+Cameron returned to Scotland in January 1996, and left the Church of Scotland to be ordained in the Scottish Episcopal Church (a historic Church that is in communion with the Church of England within the Anglican Communion).

+In 2008 he obtained a Ph.D. in Classics from the University of St Andrews for a thesis entitled 'Approaching Death in the Classical World'.

 Published works

-Cameron is the author several books, the most well-known of which, Heretic, ISBN 0-86824-544-5, gives his account of the heresy trial.
+Cameron is the author of several books, the most well-known of which, Heretic, ISBN 0-86824-544-5, gives his account of the heresy trial.